justinpille/atomic-css-experiments/README.md

 I'm creating a series of opinionated design systems, with predifiend classes geared toward the atomic philosophy.
 Each system will come with a design kit, including things like paper templates.
 The idea is that designers and developers can agree upon a system, then work somewhat independently using their own tools.

 Mainly these are experiments and I don't expect them all to be practical.
-I do expect to learn a lot.
+I hope to learn a lot.